Professional & Administrative Jobs

 General Statement:

-The Coordinator for the Mid-Hudson Traffic Safety Institute is responsible for the day to day administration and program coordination of non-credit programs related to Highway Safety and Injury Prevention.
+The Coordinator for the Mid-Hudson Traffic Safety Institute is responsible for the day to day administration and program coordination of non-credit programs and project grants related to Highway Safety and Injury Prevention.
 The Coordinator is responsible for all related grants and their deliverables.
 Duties include designing, grant writing, reporting, staffing, monitoring, evaluating facilitating and promoting highway and traffic safety/injury prevention courses with businesses and community organizations.
 The position is currently completely grant funded.
-The Coordinator: Mid-Hudson Traffic Safety Institute will report to the Associate Vice President for Workforce, Economic Development, and Community Partnerships.
+The Coordinator: Mid-Hudson Traffic Safety Institute will report to the Vice President for Workforce, Economic Development, and Community Partnerships.
 Employment of position is based on Grant Fund availability.

 Examples of Work performed: